 In the following empirical analysis, we proceed in three main parts.
 First, we investigate the distribution of evaluation and participation assent and the overlap of these dimensions in the urban German population.
-Second, we analyze the characteristics of the group of "assenters" (those holding one or both forms of assent) using descriptive statistics and logistic regression analysis.
+Second, we analyse the characteristics of the group of "assenters" (those holding one or both forms of assent) using descriptive statistics and logistic regression analysis.
 Third, we use multinomial regression models to investigate which characteristics are associated with either just supporting evaluation assent or, rather, supporting both evaluation and participation assent.

-Analysis: Exploring diversity assent and the assenting
+Analysis: exploring diversity assent and the assenting

-We first show the distribution of answers to our individual six items (figure 1) and then proceed in the manner explained above.
-Firstly, we observe that the majority of questions received a majority of "strongly agree" or "somewhat agree" answers: For the evaluation questions, this is 78% for "benefit contact", 74% for "enriching city" and 48% for "language diversity" - the lowest supported question of the six items.
-There are lower levels of overall assent for the participation questions, but agreement remains between 63% for "diverse parliaments", 58% for "funding culture", and 50% for "build mosques".
+We first show the distribution of answers to our individual six items (Figure 1) and then proceed in the manner explained above.
+Firstly, we observe that the majority of questions received mostly "strongly agree" or "somewhat agree" answers: For the evaluation questions, this is 78 per cent for "benefit contact", 74 per cent for "enriching city" and 48 per cent for "language diversity" - the lowest supported question of the six items.
+There are lower levels of overall assent for the participation questions, but agreement remains between 63 per cent for "diverse parliaments", 58 per cent for "funding culture", and 50 per cent for "build mosques".